thdelmas/LinuxStarterScript/README.md

-# LinuxStarterScript
+# Pimp uniX

-How to automate post-installation stuff on debian
+How to automate post-installation stuff on unix